Brewers Cottage

 This area of Somerset is largely unspoilt and great for exploring with many open gardens and National trust properties.
 Brewers Cottage is on the Northern edge of the village of Isle Brewers, near to the Somerset Levels and close to the Devon and Dorset borders, roughly midway between the North and South coasts, both can be reached in under an hour by car.

-In the immediate vicinity, we are close to the Somerset Cider Brandy Company at Burrow Hill, where you can taste their wares, see the stills and how their brandy is made, buy a wide range of smoked products at the Smokery at Hambridge, there are willow basket making course and willow products to buy at The Willow and Wetlands Centre at Stoke St Gregory and craft pottery and exhibitions at John Leach's Muchelney Pottery or Paul and Marion Jessup's Pottery at Barrington Court.
-If you click on the headings above it will take you to their websites.
+In the immediate vicinity, we are close to the Somerset Cider Brandy Company at Burrow Hill, where you can taste their wares, see the stills and how their brandy is made, buy a wide range of smoked products at Brown and Forrest the Smokery at Hambridge, there are willow basket making course and willow products to buy at The Willow and Wetlands Centre at Stoke St Gregory and craft pottery and exhibitions at John Leach's Muchelney Pottery or Paul and Marion Jessup's Pottery at Barrington Court.
+If you click on the underlined headings above it will take you to their websites.

 There are many notable gardens and historic houses to visit in the area, we are always happy to help you find places to visit, or help with any booking arrangements.
 Click on the pictures below for further information.